Set Up Resend

 ## Resend Setup

-2. Create or copy an API key.
+2. Create a new Resend API key, or copy an existing active API key.

 3. In [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md), click **Create Connection**, choose **Resend**, and paste the API key.